 SIU research students are looking into ways to deactivate or stop virus-spreading germs with chemical technology in hopes it can help mitigate future virus outbreaks.

-Chemical and Biomolecular Sciences professor Punit Kohli gathered a team of local high school students, SIU students and assistance from researchers like Dr. Jose Vargas-Muniz from the College of Agriculture and Scott Hamilton-Brehm from the Department of Microbiology to develop this research.
+Chemical and Biomolecular Sciences professor Punit Kohli gathered a team of local high school students, SIU students and assistance from researchers like Dr. Jose Vargas-Muniz formerly from the College of Agriculture and Scott Hamilton-Brehm from the Department of Microbiology to develop this research.

 Advertisement